 The following table summarises the Authority's maximum exposure to credit risk on financial assets.
 This analysis is based on credit rating advice received by Treasury Management advisors and focuses on the long-term investment grade rating issued to each financial institution.
-The highest possible rating is AAA and the lowest rating is BBB:
+The highest possible rating is AAA and the lowest rating is BBB: The UK's former AAA rating has been affected by the global financial crisis and the decision to leave the European Union.

-Rating 2019/20 2020/21
+Rating 2020/21 £000 2021/22 £000

-Rating £000 £000
+n/a - investments with UK local authorities 34,383 34,535

-n/a - investments with UK local authorities 52,446 34,383
+n/a - investments with banks 38,679

-n/a - investments with unrated building societies 1 5,790 -
+n/a - investments with unrated building societies 1 - 16,577

-Total Short-Term Investments 58,236 34,383
+Total Short-Term Investments 34,383 89,791

-AAA 13,348 17,746
+AAA 17,746

-AA2 3,621 -
+A-1 - 15,196

-Total Cash Equivalents 16,969 17,746
+Total Cash Equivalents 17,746 15,196

-1 In line with its agreed Investment Strategy, NECA places investments for up to 1 year and up to £5m each with UK building societies without credit ratings with assets greater than £250m.
+1 In line with its agreed investment Strategy, NECA places investments for up to 1 year and up to £5m each with UK building societies without credit ratings with assets greater than £250m.

 The Authority's maximum exposure to credit risk in relation to its investments in banks and building societies cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of non recovery applies to all of the Authority's deposits, but there was no evidence at the 31 March 2021 that this was likely to crystallise.
+A risk of non recovery applies to all of the Authority's deposits, but there was no evidence at the 31 March 2022 that this was likely to crystallise.
 Actions are taken immediately if an institution is downgraded and deposits withdrawn in line with Treasury Management Strategy.